IngeborgArdoe/training/foundation_english/exercise-09.md

 In this exercise, you will make a new business object «Request» that allows the user to register inquiries from customers. «Request» will be used in later exercises to generate order confirmations and reports, so the most important thing is to model the object.
 As you have seen before, some exercises are mandatory and some are optional.
 Do the optional ones if you have time.

 Before modeling «Request», you will be asked to create a couple of Code Domains and an Identifier Domain.
-In this way, you can set all Data Interpretations correctly right away when you model the object class.
+This way, you will be able to set all Data Interpretations correctly when you model the object class.
 1. Create a new Code Domain named "Request State".
 Add values "Open" (value=10), "Closed" (value=20) and "Canceled" (value=30).

    *Guidance: In Genus Studio, right-click on Object Classes -> New -> Select Code Domain.*